olalonde/connectr/README.md

 # Connectr for [Connect](https://github.com/senchalabs/connect) (Node.js)

-Connectr complements [Connect](https://github.com/senchalabs/connect) by allowing the insertion of middleware before or after middlewares that already part of the stack.
+Connectr is a layer on top of [Connect](https://github.com/senchalabs/connect) that allows the insertion/removal of middlewares after the stack has been built.

 # Install